|

 the wedding ceremony on film, the movie of Grace Kelly’s wedding was only a

-recreation for MGM.
-When Jane McNeil and the Earl of Dalkeith married in 1953,
+When Jane McNeil and the Earl of Dalkeith

 her gown was similar to Grace’s, although somehow not as polished and